mineot/tartarus/README.md

 # 🧠 Tartarus

-**Tartarus** is a command-line tool (CLI) written in TypeScript that allows you to register, list, execute, and manage custom terminal commands persistently.
-All commands are stored locally using [PouchDB](https://pouchdb.com/).
+**Tartarus** is a powerful command-line tool written in TypeScript for organizing, documenting, executing, exporting, and importing named command sets.
+All commands are stored locally using [PouchDB](https://pouchdb.com/), and can be grouped and extended with multiple instructions.

 ---

 ## 🚀 Installation

-Clone the repository:

 ```bash
 git clone https://github.com/mineot/tartarus.git